ChrisMBarr/txt-to-pro-presenter/readme.md

 ###TODO Items

- * Move color picker UI to a directive
  * Figure out how to do font sizes in RTF
  * Figure out background images
  * Figure out how to detect & color bullet points in the slide content differently than the text